Comfy-Org/ComfyUI-test-framework/cli/README.md

 - **Glob pattern support**: Run multiple test files with patterns like `./tests/**/*.json`
 - **GPU filtering**: Skip GPU-required tests with the `--cpu` flag
-- **TestMustExecute validation**: Ensures all TestMustExecute nodes either ran or were cached
+- **AssertExecuted validation**: Ensures all AssertExecuted nodes either ran or were cached
 - **Standard output formats**: Simple text output (with future support for JUnit XML)
 - **Timeout configuration**: Per-test timeouts with extraTime support
 - **Fail-fast mode**: Stop on first failure for quick feedback